Skip to main content

-(1) Create a New Use Case
+(1) Create a New Agent

-description of the use casewhich will also be shown to the end user in both German and Englisch.
-Typical topics in this field would be: What will the use case be used for?
+• A description of the Agent in both German and Englisch.
+What will the Agent be used for?
 Who is it aimed at?
 What data does it contain?

 (2) Request the Needed Permissions

-Before handing over the use case to the use case admin, make sure that you provide her / him with the necessary permissions to manage the use case.
-If you have already received information about the needed permission groups for end users, you can do this as well in the same process.We distinguish between standard roles for use case administrators and users, who should be able to see (and manage in case you are an admin) all knowledge sources assigned to the use case, and custom roles, which grant access to a specific set of knowledge sources.
+Before handing over the Agent to the Agent Admin, make sure that you provide her / him with the necessary permissions to manage the Agent.
+If you have already received information about the needed permission groups for end users, you can do this as well in the same process.

 Permission roles are assigned to a permission group in your company’s IAM system.
 Contact your IT department to assign new permissions to groups or add new users to existing ones.
 One role is needed per user group.
 Find out more about permissions here.